 The tone of the cover letter must have a correct balance.
 The NRC focuses on performance issues.
 If a licensee performed some activity 100 times, and succeeded 99 times, we will be most interested in the single failure.
 But that does not mean that the cover letter will make it appear that the licensee rarely did succeed.
 The safety and regulatory significance of any licensee failure will be a primary consideration, above and beyond the numerical frequency of failure compared to success.

 The cover letter must always be consistent with the inspection report.
 In addition, it must be consistent with the information which the inspector conveyed to licensee managers at the exit meeting.
-If the inspector understanding of the facts or the significance of the violations changes after the exit meeting, the NRC shall call the licensee and re-exit.
+If the inspector’s understanding of the facts or the significance of the violations changes after the exit meeting, the NRC shall call the licensee and re-exit.
 The re-exit should be documented in the cover letter.
 There should never be any surprises in a cover letter to anyone who was present at the exit meeting.

 Lastly, the cover letter usually should not contain recommendations.
 There should not be any statements to the effect, “The licensee needs to...” or, “The licensee should....”
 If the licensee is not meeting safety or regulatory requirements, the statements should clearly show those facts.
 If the NRC believes that a licensee cannot ensure the safety of its activities, then an Order or some similar official action may be appropriate.
-Guiding licensee decision-making a cover letter to an inspection report is not the appropriate method for accomplishing this type of action.
+Guiding licensee decision-making using a cover letter to an inspection report is not the appropriate method for accomplishing this type of action.

 The content of a publicly-available cover letter to a non-public inspection report and NOV should be limited.
 The cover letter should closely follow the template provided in the Enforcement Manual.
 The number and SL of the violations identified should be stated, if the violations are NCVs or SL-IV violations.
 The number of violations pertaining to escalated enforcement should also be stated; however, the specific severity level should not be given.
 In all cases, the content of the violations shall be withheld, and the NOV shall not be included on the public docket.
 The specific regulation that the licensee was in violation of should not be specified.
 The type of inspection (Material Control and Accounting (MC&A), physical security, information security, etc.) should not be specified in the publicly-available cover letter.

-A publicly-available cover letter should accompany all security and safeguards -related inspection reports that include enforcement information, including but not limited to choice letters, conference letters, predecisional enforcement letters, and final determination letters.
+A publicly-available cover letter should accompany all security and safeguards -related inspection reports that include enforcement information, including but not limited to: choice letters, conference letters, predecisional enforcement letters, and final determination letters.
 In the instance that a security or safeguards-related inspection report does not contain a NOV, the publicly-available cover letter should clearly state this.

 However, in rare and exceptional instances, the NRC may choose not to release a cover letter or enforcement document with security-related violations when the information could potentially increase the security risk of a licensee or when another Federal agency requests the NRC not to issue any public notifications regarding a specific event.
 On a case-by-case basis, NRC senior management from the office issuing the cover letter of an enforcement document, the Office of Nuclear Security and Incident Response (NSIR), the Office of Enforcement (OE), the Office of the General Counsel (OGC) and the Office of Investigations (OI) (for cases involving OI reports) will determine when withholding a cover letter of an enforcement document is appropriate after reviewing specific circumstances of the case.